 Implementation, rationalization, and synchronization.
 These are big words that can evoke a range of emotions from excitement to genuine fear.
 When digging into GS1 and the Global Data Synchronization Network (GDSN), the litany of acronyms, terms, and processes can be a little intimidating but in the grand scheme of things, we’re simply talking about an exchange of information.

 Fear not, fellow Foodservice enthusiast!
-I’m here to help.
+We are here to help.
 Below are a few of the basics that newbies and veterans alike can review for some insight and clarity.

 In 2009, 55 industry leaders came together to form the Foodservice Standards Initiative.
-Their vision was to drive waste out of the supply chain, improve product information, and establish a foundation for food safety through better collaboration.
+Their vision was to drive waste out of the foodservice supply chain, improve product information, and establish a foundation for food safety through better collaboration.
+Due to information being held in many different locations, it is difficult to confirm the information in one system is the same in another.
+Accurate product information is a key aspect of GS1 US Foodservice Initiative.
 Currently, over 100 manufacturers, distributors, and operators continue to collaborate and execute on initiatives that will bring that vision to life.

 In order to connect to the GDSN, a company must select a service provider.
-In GDSN, these are companies that GS1 Certifies as a ‘Data Pool’.
+In GDSN, these service providers are called “data pools”.
+After evaluating that a data pool’s values and data are consistent, GS1 deems them as a GDSN-certified data pool.
 Many data pools offer a range of services that will allow your company to put data into the network to send to trading partners and also establish a conduit by which your systems can receive and consume data from trading partners.
 They also come with a number of other services like EDI Solutions, Contract Management, or Digital Asset Management.

 This illustration shows exactly the path that product data flows within the network.
 Within that is an endless array of options, tools, resources, services, portals, platforms, and a litany of technical jargon that enables the entire process – but keep in mind that at its very basic you are simply exchanging information.

 Not sure who to connect with or need more detail?
-Simply reach out to our team and we’ll be happy to help.
+Simply reach out to the Attribytes’ team and we’ll be happy to help.

 How do I know if I’m meeting my trading partner’s needs?